-California electricians must obtain a C-10 specialty contractor license in order to bid on projects valued at $500 or more.
+California commercial and residential electricians must obtain a C-10 license to bid on projects valued at $500 or more.
 The state applies the following definition to determine what types of electrical work require a license:

 “An electrical contractor places, installs, erects or connects any electrical wires, fixtures, appliances, apparatus, raceways, conduits, solar photovoltaic cells or any part thereof, which generate, transmit, transform or utilize electrical energy in any form or for any purpose.”3

 How to get an electrician license in California